varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 ---

-## 🎯 FOUNDATIONAL PRINCIPLE: Slow is Smooth, Smooth is Fast
+## ðŸŽ¯ FOUNDATIONAL PRINCIPLE: Slow is Smooth, Smooth is Fast

 ### Learning New Chord Shapes = SLOWER Than You Think!